Foundations for Implementation

 Henderson and Mapp (2006)

-Family and community members are critical partners in building a culturally responsive Multi-Tiered System of Supports (MTSS).
+Family and community members are critical partners in building a contextually relevant Multi-Tiered System of Supports (MTSS).
 Effectively engaging with these groups sometimes means that schools have to be creative about connecting with their stakeholders, and actively address the conditions which prevent authentic partnerships.